risingwavelabs/risingwave-docs/docs/guides/ingest-from-postgres-cdc.md

   With this connector, RisingWave can connect to PostgreSQL databases directly to obtain data from the binlog without starting additional services.

-  :::caution Beta feature
+  :::note Beta feature
   The built-in PostgreSQL CDC connector in RisingWave is currently in Beta.
-Please use with caution as stability issues may still occur.
-Its functionality may evolve based on feedback.
-Please report any issues encountered to our team.
+Please contact us if you encounter any issues or have feedback.
   :::

 - Using a CDC tool and a message broker